ErwanBarbedor/PlumeScript/readme.md

 - New error message when trying to expand a non-table variable.
 - The error message indicates exactly which element caused the error, rather than the entire line.

+#### Internal changes
+- Transpiler divides the assignment into two lines, so not more that one token is retained for each transpiled Lua line.

 [Older versions](doc/changelog.md)